mdn/content/files/en-us/web/css/@font-face/font-weight/index.md

 Unless it contains a [variable font](/en-US/docs/Web/CSS/CSS_fonts/Variable_fonts_guide), a single font file contains characters from a font family in a specific weight and style: for example, "Helvetica bold italic".
 Typically, a developer will want to use fonts from a single font family in a range of different weights.
 To accomplish this, you can define multiple {{cssxref("@font-face")}} at-rules for the same family, one for each weight, and set the `font-weight` descriptor to match the font's weight.
 Then CSS rules can select a font in the appropriate weight by setting the {{cssxref("font-weight")}} property or the {{cssxref("font")}} shorthand property.

-If a font file contains a variable font, it may contain more than one weight.
-To reflect this, the `font-weight` descriptor can specify a range of weights, given as a space separated pair of weight values.
+If a font file contains a variable font, it may support a range of font weights.
+To reflect this, the `font-weight` descriptor can specify the range of font weights for which the font should be used as a space-separated pair of font-weight values.

 ## Syntax